jfrdev/adresseprinter/README.md

 * Move away from python completely and use C instead to improve performance (This is an entire project in itself)

 # License
-The program is released under the LGPL v3.0 http://opensource.org/licenses/LGPL-3.0
+The program is released under the MIT License http://opensource.org/licenses/MIT ([TL;DR explanation](http://www.tldrlegal.com/license/mit-license))